 Young children develop in the context of their families, where stability, safety, and supportive relationships nurture their growth.
 All families may benefit from parenting supports, but children and families of color face numerous challenges as a result of racism that impact their everyday life, which are exacerbated even more for children and families living in households with low income.
 Many policies can be designed to address these disparities by race, ethnicity, and income, including the provision of safe and stable housing, home visiting services, family-friendly employer policies, economic support for families with low income, and tax credits that benefit families with young children.

 Arizona falls in the Getting Started (G) tier of states when it comes to indicators of Strong Families.
 The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies who have had one adverse experience and babies who could benefit from home visiting receiving those services.
 Arizona is doing worse than the national average on indicators such as the percentages of babies who have had two or more adverse experiences and families who report being resilient.

 Key Indicators of Strong Families

 Positive Early Learning Experiences

 How are Arizona’s babies faring in Positive Early Learning Experiences?

-Arizona scores in the Getting Started (G) tier for Positive Early Learning Experiences.
+Arizona scores in the Reaching Forward (R) tier for Positive Early Learning Experiences.
 The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentage of parents who read to their babies daily.
-Arizona is doing worse than the national average on indicators such as the lower percentages of parents who sing/tell stories to their babies daily and babies who receive IDEA Part C services.
+Arizona is doing worse than the national average on indicators such as the lower percentage of infants and toddlers who received a developmental screening.
 Infant care costs as a percentage of the state’s median income for single and married parents also contribute to the ranking.
-The state does not offer child care subsidy assistance to families with incomes above 200 percent of the Federal Poverty Level.